yassineland/hanoi/README.md

 # hanoiAI
-Problem reduction in AI by implementing the AND tree algorithm to resolve the Tower of Hanoi game.
-An animation is used to display the moves in the game and in the generated AND tree.
+Problem reduction in AI: Using AND tree algorithm to solve Tower of Hanoi game with animated moves in game and tree.
+In addition, you can play it manually and change parameters (number of disks, source, destination).

 # How to use?
 Just execute "main.py".